Tagg: Curricula Vitae

 Denmark.Guest lecturer at (1) Musikvidenskabelig Institut, Københavns Universitet (1979, 1995 -- 1 week); (2) Institut for Massmediestudier, Københavns Universitet (1995); (3) Musikvidenskabelig institut, Århu s universitet (1980); (4) Institut for musik og musikterapi, Ålborg universitetscentrum (1987, 1988).
 Invited paper at Danish Music Educators' Conference, Holsterbro (1986); 4 guest lectures, Institut for Æstetik og Kommunikation, Århus Universitet (2011)

 Estonia.
-Guest lecture on Popular Music Analysis at Eesti Musika- ja Teatriakadeemia, Talinn (April 2008); 5-day popular music analysis workshop/seminar, Eesti Musika- ja Teatriakadeemia, Talinn (March 2015).
+Guest lecture on Popular Music Analysis at Eesti Musika- ja Teatriakadeemia, Talinn (April 2008); 5-day popular music analysis workshop/seminar, Eesti Musika- ja Teatriakadeemia, Talinn (March 2015); Introduction to Music Semiotics, Department of Semiotics, University of Tartu and Popular Music Analysis seminar, Estonian Academy of Music and Theatre, Tallinn (March 2017).

 Finland.
 Guest lecturer at (1) Department of Musicology, University of Helsinki (1980, 1981); (2) Department of Popular Culture Studies, University of Tampere (1981, 1990); (3) Rytmi-instituutti, Seinäjoki, Vaasa län (19 89).
 Invited papers at (4) Nordic musicology conference, Turku (1977); (5) International Soundscape Conference, Virrat (1991).
 Keynote speaker at (5) tenth IASPM international conference, University of Turku (2001).
 2 keynote addresses at NIMiMS symposium, University of Helsinki and Helsinki Jazz and Popular Music Conservatory (2015).